-1.3 How the Council Operates
+4. How the Council Operates

-The Council consists of 54 Councillors (sometimes known as "members") with one third elected three years in four, usually on the first Thursday in May.
+4.1 The Council consists of 54 Councillors (sometimes known as "members") with one third elected three years in four, usually on the first Thursday in May.
 In the fourth year, there are not normally local elections.
 There may be a by-election at any time (including in the fourth year) if a Council seat becomes vacant during a Councillor's term of office.

-Councillors are democratically accountable to residents of their ward.
+- 4.2 Councillors are democratically accountable to residents of their ward.
 There are 3 Councillors for each ward.
-The overriding duty of Councillors is to the whole community, but they have a special duty to their constituents, including those who did not vote for them.

-Councillors have to follow a Code of Conduct to ensure high standards in the way they undertake their duties.
+The overriding duty of Councillors is to the whole community, but they have a special duty to their constituents, including those who did not vote for them. - 4.3 Councillors must follow a Code of Conduct to ensure high standards in the way they undertake their duties.
 The Ethics Committee has overall responsibility for ensuring training on the Code is available for Members.
-The Code of Conduct for Elected and Co-opted Members is set out in Part 4.

-All Councillors meet together as the Council and this is often called "full Council".
+The Code of Conduct for Elected and Co-opted Members is set out in Part 4. - 4.4 All Councillors meet together as the Council and this is often called "full Council".
 Members of the public are welcome to attend Council meetings.
-Here Councillors make decisions that are reserved to full council (see Part 2), decide on some of the Council's policies and set the budget each year.
+Here Councillors make decisions that are reserved to full Council (see Part 2), decide on some of the Council's policies and set the budget each year.

-Calendar of Business and Schedule of Meetings
+5. Calendar of Business and Schedule of Meetings

-At its annual meeting the Council will approve its planned Calendar of Business and Schedule of Meetings but nothing in this paragraph will prevent amendments being made to the Calendar of Business and Schedule of Meetings during the following 12 months in accordance with Part 3 of the Constitution.
+- 5.1 At its annual meeting the Council will approve its planned Calendar of Business and Schedule of Meetings but nothing in this paragraph will prevent amendments being made to the Calendar of Business and Schedule of Meetings during the following 12 months in accordance with Part 3 of the Constitution.

-There are three types of Council meeting:-
+- 5.2 There are three types of Council meeting:-

-- (a) the annual meeting
+- the annual meeting

-- (b) ordinary meetings
+- ordinary meetings

-- (c) extraordinary meetings
+- extraordinary meetings